wdiazux/cusca/README.md

 #### For Facebook and Twitter

-You need to the Ghost console in `Settings > General > Social accounts`, insert the links yo your profiles.
+You need to go to the Ghost console in `Settings > General > Social accounts`, insert the links to your profiles.

 #### For other Networks